miosync-masa/bayesian-event-detector/README.md

 * Transaction-index based progress (can be time, transaction ID, or order)
 * Plug-and-play for science, finance, biology, and engineering

+## 🧪 Testing

+Basic tests for the Lambda³ jump event detector are included in `test_lambda3_event_jump_detector.py`.

+To run all tests:
+pip install pytest

 ### Lambda³ version (directional, more advanced) Example Output

 **Fit:**